Client Sues Merrill for Closing Account Without Explanation

 “There’s been a wholesale purging of accounts,” said Peter Djinis, a founder of AML Compliance in Sarasota, Fla., and a former Treasury Department official.
 “There are a bunch of disgruntled clients out there.

 “I’m surprised there hasn’t been a more high-profile case, where someone has questioned the soundness, the reasonableness, of having banking privileges withdrawn.”

-Martin McMahon, a Washington, DC, lawyer who represents the plaintiffs, said it is likely that Merrill and BofA will try to dismiss the suit on the grounds that it is “frivolous” since companies have discretion about whether or not to service clients.
+McMahon, the plaintiffs’ lawyer, said it is likely that Merrill and BofA will try to dismiss the suit on the grounds that it is “frivolous” since companies have discretion about whether or not to service clients.
 Other lawyers agreed.

 “It’s an uphill battle,” said Daniel Ruzumna, a partner at law firm Patterson Belknap in New York.
 “If they don’t want to do business with you, that’s their prerogative.”

 Regulators have been focusing intensively on prosecuting banks and brokerage firms for violating anti-money laundering regulations.
 In 2012, HSBC Holdings reached a $1.9 billion settlement with U.S. authorities over allegations of money laundering for clients who ran drug cartels.

 The Financial Industry Regulatory Authority in 2013 made anti-money laundering an examination priority.
 Last year, Oppenheimer & Co. paid $20 million to settle charges with the Securities and Exchange Commission and the Treasury Department’s Financial Crimes Enforcement Network (FinCEN) over AML-related issues.
 This month Miami-based broker-dealer E.S.
 Financial Services agreed to pay $1 million to settle SEC charges that it violated AML rules by failing to identify foreign owners of beneficially-owned accounts.